IseanB/UCR-Drone-Control/README.md

 IN_TRANSIT* | HOVERING
 LANDING | SHUTTING_DOWN

 \*The *IN_TRANSIT* state will only go into the *HOVERING* state if there are no trajectories planned/stored after the current one.
-If there is multiple trajectories planned, it will sequentially follow them.
+If there is multiple trajectories planned, it will stay in the *IN_TRANSIT* state to all planned trajectories.

 ### Responses
 Responses are a way to send information from a single drone control node to the multi drone control node.
 Responses are a string data type.
 This may be useful for verifying if a message was received, a command was executed, or a position was reached.
 Below are potential messages that may be sent.
+Response are automatically sent once any command is sent, however, if you want to check the status of you previous command without affecting the drone you could use the *CHECK* command.

 ##### Potential Responses & Explanation
-GROUND_IDLE, LIFTING_OFF, HOVERING, IN_TRANSIT, LANDING, SHUTTING_OFF, ERROR, REACHED, RECEIVED, NULL
+ERROR, REACHED, RECEIVED, NULL

-- One of the six states will be returned in a response if the *CHECK* command was sent.
 - The "ERROR" response is sent when a command was received but cannot be executed or is an invalid command.
 - The "REACHED" response is sent when a drone has reached the end of takeoff or a trajectory.
 - The "RECEIVED" response is sent when a command was received and was executed.